filippo888/compnet-notes/compnet_notes.md

 A TCP socket is identified by the four-tuple: `(source IP address, source port number, destination IP address, destination port number)`.
 Thus, when a TCP segment arrives from the network to a host, the host **uses all four values** to direct (demultiplex) the segment to the appropriate socket.
 Two arriving TCP segments with different source IP addresses or source port numbers will be directed to two different sockets.
 A process must use a different TCP connection socket per remote process.

+## Connectionless Transport: UDP

+UDP does just about as little as a transport protocol can do.
+It takes messages from the application process, attaches source and destination port number fields for the multiplexing/demultiplexing service, adds two other small fields, and passes the resulting segment to the network layer.

+If the segment arrives at the receiving host, UDP uses the destination port number to deliver the segment’s data to the correct application process.
+Note that with UDP there is **no handshaking** between sending and receiving transport layer entities before sending a segment.
+For this reason, UDP is said to be **connectionless**.

+Many applications are better suited for UDP for the following reasons:

+- Finer application-level control over what data is sent, and when:
+	- Under UDP, as soon as an application process passes data to UDP, UDP will package the data inside a UDP segment and immediately pass the segment to the network layer.
+	- TCP, on the other hand, has a congestion-control mechanism that throttles the transport-layer TCP sender when one or more links between the source and destination hosts become excessively congested.
+- No connection establishment:
+	- TCP uses a three-way handshake before it starts to transfer data.
+	- UDP just blasts away without any formal preliminaries.
+	- Thus UDP **does not introduce any delay to establish a connection**.
+- No connection state:
+	- TCP maintains connection state in the end systems.
+This connection state includes receive and send buffers, congestion-control parameters, and sequence and acknowledgment number parameters.
+	- UDP **does not maintain connection state** and does not track any of these parameters
+	- A server devoted to a particular application can typically support many more active clients when the application runs over UDP rather than TCP.
+- Small packet header overhead:
+	- The TCP segment has 20 bytes of header overhead in every segment, whereas UDP has only 8 bytes of overhead.

 ## Principles of Reliable Data Transfer

 It is the responsibility of a reliable data transfer protocol to implement reliable data delivery.